percona/portal-doc/docs/rel-notes/august-2022.md

 ## Resend confirmation link
 Invitation links to join an organization in Percona Platform expire after 7 days.
 Administrator users can now resend pending invitations to ensure that users who don't accept an invitation before the invitation link expires can still join the organization at a later time.

-## More options to subscribe for Percona Platform updates
+## Subscribe for updates straight from Percona Platform
-If you have registered for a Percona Platform account via Google or GitHub, you can opt-in for communications about Percona Platform and Services via the **Welcome to Percona Portal** pop-up that now shows up after logging in with your social account.
+We want you to know more about all of the work we do for you and share some important news from time to time.
+If you have registered for a Percona Platform account via Google or GitHub, you can opt-in for communications about Percona Platform and Services via the **Welcome to Percona Portal** message that now pops-up the home page.